Inverse Optimal Control from Incomplete Trajectory Observations: Numerical Experiments

+From Fig. \ref{robotkappa}, we can see that although $\kappa(t,l)$ has different scales at different noise levels, it in general increases as the observation length $l$ increases.
+This can be understood if we compare the above results to $\kappa(t,l)$ in noise-free cases: when there is no data noise, according to Lemma \ref{lemma2} and \ref{lemma3}, as $l$ increases, $\kappa(t,l)$ will first remain zero when $l<l_{\min}$, then increase to infinity after $l\geq l_{\min}$.
+In noisy settings, $\kappa(t,l)$ however will increase to a large finite value.
+From the plot, we can postulate that in practice choosing a larger threshold $\gamma$ will lead to a larger minimal required observation length $l_{\min}$, thus more data points will be included into the recovery matrix to compute the estimate of the weights, which may finally improve the estimation accuracy (similar to results in Table~\ref{talbe1}).
+In what follows, we will verify this postulation by showing how $\gamma$ affects the performance of Algorithm \ref{algorithm1}.

-From Fig. \ref{parameters}, the value of $\gamma$ influences the recovery process in the following aspects: (i) larger $\gamma$ requires higher minimal observation length such that the data noise or other error sources, such as the error for discretizing dynamics, can be compensated by the increased observations; and (ii) because of the increased observation length, corresponding recovery accuracy is improved.
-However, as $\gamma$ exceeds a certain value, such as 100 here, continuous increase of $\gamma$ will not improve recovery accuracy significantly.
-This suggests that the choice of $\gamma$ is not sensitive to recovery performance if the value is large.
-Therefore, in practice it is possible to find a proper $\gamma$ without much manual effort such that both the recovery accuracy and computation costs are balanced.
-For example, in our case (noise level $\sigma=1\mathrm{e}-4$), the suitable range for $\gamma$ is [100, 600].
+We add Gaussian noise $\sigma=10^{-3}$ to the trajectory data in Fig. \ref{generateplot}, and apply Algorithm \ref{algorithm1} by starting the observation at all possible time steps, as performed in previous experiments.
+We vary $\gamma$ to show its influence on the average of the minimal required observation length $l_{\min}$ and the average of the estimation error $e_{\boldsymbol{\omega}}$.
+The results are shown in Fig.~\ref{parameters}, from which we can observe that first, a larger $\gamma$ will lead to larger minimal required observation length; and second, due to the increased minimal required observation, the corresponding estimation accuracy is improved because data noise or other error sources can be compensated by additional observation data.
+These facts thus prove our previous postulation based on Fig. \ref{robotkappa}.
+Moreover, Fig. \ref{parameters} also shows as $\gamma$ exceeds a certain value, e.g., 200, continuously increasing $\gamma$ will not improve the recovery accuracy significantly.
+This suggests that the choice of $\gamma$ is not sensitive to the performance if $\gamma$ is large.
+Therefore, in practice it is possible to find a proper $\gamma$ without much manual effort such that both the estimation accuracy and computational cost are balanced.